- Official publishing

 If you transfer records to a place of deposit the same arrangements should apply.
 The public record creating body is responsible for transporting records to the place of deposit and should consult with staff at the place of deposit on planning delivery.

-Please see additional guidance on the delivery of digital records.
+Please see additional guidance for the delivery of digital records.

 Guidance and forms for transferring paper records